 NOTE: The SeGW and the NR Femto Management System are out of RAN3 scope.

-The NG-RAN architecture may deploy an NR Femto Gateway (NR Femto GW) to allow the NG interface between the NR Femto node and the 5GC to support a large number of NR Femto nodes in a scalable manner.
+The NG-RAN architecture deploys an NR Femto Gateway (NR Femto GW) to allow the NG interface between the NR Femto node and the 5GC to support a large number of NR Femto nodes in a scalable manner.
 The NR Femto GW serves as a concentrator for the C-Plane, specifically the NG-C interface.

 The NG interface is defined as the interface: